About / FAQ

 Are there any other websites that are similar to Acclaimed Video Games?

 There are!
-Here are some others that also aggregate best of lists, both for video games, and for other media:
+Here are some others, both for video games and for other media:

 I would like to give feedback or contact you for some other reason.

 Sure, I'd love to hear from you.
-I can be reached by email at contact@acclaimedvideogames.com, on X (formerly Twitter) at @AVGRankings, or on Bluesky at https://bsky.app/profile/avgrankings.bsky.social.
+I can be reached by email at contact@acclaimedvideogames.com, on X (formerly Twitter) at @AVGRankings, on Bluesky at https://bsky.app/profile/avgrankings.bsky.social, or via the contact form.

 Thanks to

-• Ian for feedback on earlier versions of the ranking algorithm.
+- Ian for guidance in the early stages of developing the ranking algorithm.

-• Sean for maintaining the website up until November 2025.
+- Sean for building and maintaining the website up until November 2025.